 Of all the money-saving apps, Paribus requires the least amount of work.
 All you have to do is sign up.
 The money you get back is money you don’t have to do anything to get, always the best kind.

 What puts a lot of people off about Paribus is giving them access to your email.
-Paribus uses an automated system called “Paribus Receipt Fetcher” to look for online shopping receipts, there isn’t an employee trawling through your emails.
+Paribus uses a system called “Paribus Receipt Fetcher” to look for online shopping receipts, there isn’t an employee trawling through your emails.

 Still, privacy is a legitimate concern so you can quickly work around that by setting up an email address solely dedicated to shopping.